 In 2001 the Marriott Library was awarded a Library Services and Technology (LSTA) grant to develop a newspaper digitization project.
 As a result, the Library successfully digitized 30,000 pages from three weekly newspapers.
 Later, the University of Utah partnered with Brigham Young University, Utah State University, and Salt Lake Community College to create Utah’s only keyword-searchable statewide digital newspaper repository.
 In September 2003, the library received a $1.02 million National Leadership Grant from the Institute of Museum and Library Services (IMLS).
 Brigham Young University made a significant contribution to the required matching funds.
 With this funding, an additional 240,000 pages was added.

-From 2005–2011, UDN received three National Digital Newspaper Program grants from the National Endowment of Humanities.
-These grants combined for $1.08 million in funding and provided for digitization of over 350,000 newspaper pages.
-All of this content will be included in the Library of Congress' Chronicling America; Historic American Newspapers collection, as well as our UDN database.
+In 2005–2011, UDN received three National Digital Newspaper Program grants from the National Endowment of Humanities (NEH).
+These grants combined for $1.08 million in funding and provided for the digitization of another 350,000 pages.
+This content can be found on the Library of Congress' site Chronicling America as well as on this website.

 In July 2010, UDN passed the million-page mark, becoming the first statewide newspaper repository in the U.S. to do so.
 In June 2017, the two millionth page was added.Copyright overview and resources

 The J. Willard Marriott Library gratefully acknowledges the contributions of the following organizations and individuals.

 If you would like to donate to our newspaper digitization activities or inquire about digitizing a particular newspaper, see How to support this work.

 This site was brought to you by John Herbert, Leah Donaldson, Bryson Benton, M. Cathay Ericson, Kinza Masood, Alan Witkowski, Jacob Reed, Bohan Zhu, Nathan Pugh, Jeremy Myntti, and Harish Maringanti.